 One of the great benefits of social media is the ability to share information almost instantly with a global audience.
 This timeliness is also one of the expectations of that audience.
 Be prepared to move quickly in response to new developments and announcements with relevant information on your site.
 You may even consider releasing new information first on your social media site to help users understand its value as a place to learn about your office or department.
-A short amount of accurate information delivered at the time of need can sometimes be more valuable than a full report delivered well after the issue has passed.

 6. Think before you post

-7. Comment and share beyond campus.
+7. Comment and share across campus.